willklein/astsareawesome/README.md

 Code mods are a great tool for updating syntax that has changed.
 Maybe you are changing from library A to library B, and the API methods are named differently and their arguments need to be updated as well.
 This conversion process can be automated with code mods.

 They are similar in approach to Babel plugins.
 You find a node, maybe check for a given pattern, then mutate the tree.

-### JSCodeShift

-One of the more popular code mod libraries adds some convenient APIs for mutating nodes in the tree.

 ### Example